 Embroidery almost detaches me from reality.
 I get so involved in what I am doing it’s like i’m lost in a sea of colorful thread.
 It’s like getting lost in a good book or a romantic movie.

 Do you have a favorite embroidery spot?

 My favorite place to embroider….is my living room.
 I wish I had a fantastic secret spot out in the wilderness surrounded by deer and flowers….but I don’t.
 My favorite thing is to brew a cup of coffee and stitch with the sunlight streaming in through the windows.

 Have you always finished your hoops this way?
 What are the advantages?

 I haven’t always finished my hoop butts this way.
 I used to just trim the backs.
 Then I started adding the card backers.
 Now I trim, secure and glue, and add the card backers.

 The advantages of finishing the backs this way is that it is securing the fabric for a lifelong piece of art.
 The fabric will not come loose and sag.

-What is your favorite part of the embroidery process?
-Your least favorite part?
+What’s your favorite part of the embroidery process?
+Least favorite?

 What are your top three favorite stitches?